yogsototh/yblog/Scratch/fr/blog/Hakyll-setup.md

 </div>

-The website your are reading is done with [Hakyll][hakyll]
+This website is done with [Hakyll][hakyll].

 [hakyll]: http://jaspervdj.be/hakyll

 [Hakyll][hakyll] can be considered as a minimal %cms.
-But more generally it is a way to organize file generation.
+But more generally it is a library helping file generation.

 My current workflow is: